 Day 4: Inca Trail

-After a good night's sleep, our trekking team will wake you up with a hot cup of coffee or tea in your tent, and you will have time to pack and prepare for the Inca Trail's most challenging day leading to Machu Picchu.
-On this day, you will traverse 2 mountains in a total of 10 hours hike.
-The first peak requires 4 hours to ascend to the highest point on the Inca Trail, Dead Woman's Pass (421700m -13835ft), and then 2 hours to descend to Pacaymayu for a well-deserved lunch.
-After lunch, climb for two hours to Runkuracay Pass (4000 m / 13123 ft), then descend for two hours to Chaquicocha, the second campsite.
-Throughout the day, you will visit Runkuracay, Sayacmarca, and Conchamarca Inca sites.
+After a restful night, our trekking team will gently wake you with a hot cup of coffee or tea served in your tent.
+You'll have time to take breakfast, pack, and brace yourself for the Inca Trail's most demanding day en route to Machu Picchu.
+The day's trek involves crossing two mountains over a total of 10 hours.
+The ascent to the highest point of the Inca Trail, Dead Woman's Pass, takes about 4 hours, reaching an altitude of 4,215 meters (13,828 feet), followed by a 2-hour descent to Pacaymayu for a well-deserved lunch.
+Post-lunch, you'll tackle a 2-hour climb to Runkuracay Pass (4,000 m / 13,123 ft), then a 2-hour descent to Chaquicocha, your second campsite.
+En route, you will explore ancient Inca sites such as Runkuracay, Sayacmarca, and Conchamarca.

 • Campsite Altitude: 3600m – 11811ft